linas/atomspace-ipfs/README.md

 AtomSpace into the current design of IPFS+IPNS without resorting to a single, centralized file listing all of the Atoms in an AtomSpace.
-Implementing a single, centralized file seems like a "really bad idea" for all of the usual reasons: resolution of update conflicts, and it being a bottleneck for multiple simultaneous updates.
-Therefore, implementation is on hold until a design is obtained that could avoid this.
+Implementing a single, centralized file seems like a "really bad idea" for all of the usual reasons:
+ * When it gets large, it does not scale.
+ * Impossible to optimze fetch of atoms-by-type.
+ * Update conflicts when there are multiple writers.
+ * Performance bottlenecks when there are multiple writers.
+Despite this, a bad, hacky implementation, with the above obvious failures, is created anyway.
+But we need a better design, and that better design seems to be blocked without core changes to the IPFS core system.

 A suitable decentralized design *would* be possible, if IPNS was extended with one additional feature (or if some other system was